chk1/DirectionMaps-Rendering/README.md

 A nice tutorial on how to install pgRouting and prepare the data for import can be found on the [ZevRoss blog](http://zevross.com/blog/2014/06/18/first-taste-of-routing-in-postgis-using-pgrouting/).

+### Using this

+We are providing a [Dockerfile](https://github.com/chk1/DirectionMaps-web) that you can check out.
+You will also need a database populated with OSM and Pgrouting data.

 ### Attribution

 PNG imagery in "symbols" folder is derived from either OpenStreetMap Carto or Wikimedia Commons, all licensed under CC0/Public Domain.